Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation: Experiments

 \subsubsection{Results.}

 Table \ref{table_mistakes} shows the misclassification ratios by MLLMs that predict benign queries as malicious.
 As can be seen, most of the time MLLMs can correctly recognize the benign queries and do not trigger the I2T transformation process.
 Table \ref{table_utility} shows the utility scores of MLLMs on the benchmarks.
 It can be observed that across different models, ECSO does not hurt the utility scores of MLLMs on MME-P and MM-Vet, while even offers slight improvement on MME-C and MM-Vet.
 We speculate that this improvement might be attributed to the world knowledge elicited from \textit{query-aware captioning}.
-Specifically, Figure \ref{fig_cot} shows two examples from MME's commonsense reasoning subset in which the MLLM fails when prompted to directly answer the question, which requires strong reasoning and world knowledge (\eg, ``\textit{coats are proper for cold weather}'' and ``\textit{shoes with blades are for skating}'') which cannot be responded solely from the image.
-On the other hand, the generated \textit{query-aware captions} provide more contexts to prompt the MLLMs to reason more thoroughly and lead to the correct answers.